raphael-proust/raphael-proust.github.io/code/lwt-part-1.md

 # A necessary side-note on terminology and backwards compatibility

 The Lwt library is old.
+It was originally written by [Jérôme Vouillon](https://www.irif.fr/~vouillon/) as a support library for the [Unison](https://www.cis.upenn.edu/~bcpierce/unison/) file synchroniser.
+It became a core component of the [Ocsigen](https://ocsigen.org/home/intro.html) project which took care of the bulk of maintenance.
+It continued to progress and gain a wider adoption in the OCaml community.

+The Lwt library is old and carries a lot of historical baggage.
-And a lot of the terminology (in the interface and, to a lesser extent, in the documentation) is dated.
+The most noticeable bagage is the dated terminology (in the interface and, to a lesser extent, in the documentation).
 For example, the different variants for the type `state` (`Return`, `Fail` and `Sleep`) are based on an old description of Lwt as a thread library.
 In fact, “Lwt” stands for Light-Weight Threads.